 A: Similar to how your gender identity is not directly related to your birth sex, your gender identity is also not directly related to who you love.
-Just as cisgender people (people who identify with their assigned birth) love people of a different sex, the same sex, or both – transgender people are no different.
-That said, if I am in a relationship with a woman this is now a lesbian relationship, not a heterosexual one.
+Just as cisgender people (people who identify with their assigned birth) love people of a different gender, the same gender, or both – transgender people are no different.
+That said, if I am in a relationship with a woman this is a lesbian relationship, not a heterosexual one.
 A heterosexual relationship for a transgender woman is with a man.

 Q: Speaking of relationships, weren’t you engaged?